Raiden-Zhu/ICLR-2025-DICE/README.md

 ### Citation

-Please cite our paper if you find this repo useful in your work:
+Please consider citing our paper if you find this repo useful in your work😀

 ```
 @inproceedings{